jaeyk/comp_thinking_social_science/docs/08_big_data.md

 ## SQL

 - Structured Query Language.
-Called SEQUEL and developed by IBM Corporation in the 1970s.
+Called SEQUEL and was developed by IBM Corporation in the 1970s.

 - Remains the standard language for a relational database management system.